 Vanderbilt is a tiny village located in the state of Michigan.
 With a population of 525 people and just one neighborhood, Vanderbilt is the 572nd largest community in Michigan.

-When you are in Vanderbilt, you'll notice that it is more blue-collar than most other communities in America.
-41.00% of Vanderbilt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Vanderbilt is generally considered to be a blue-collar town.
+41.00% of the Vanderbilt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Vanderbilt is a village of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Vanderbilt who work in office and administrative support (15.90%), food service (10.46%), and healthcare suport services (9.62%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Vanderbilt has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Vanderbilt has few renters and college students.
 But the biggest reason it is quieter in Vanderbilt than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Vanderbilt may be for you.